 Originally just a small settler village, Nanae, like many other places in Hokkaido, is believed to have derived its name from the Ainu language (either from the Ainu, namu nai, meaning cold river, or nu an nai, meaning river of plentiful fish).
 As time went on Nanae merged with many of its surrounding villages, including the neighboring Ida village in 1879, at which time the town’s Japanese written name changed to assume its current form.

-In the following year of 1869, the new Ezo government allowed a Prussian man named Richard Gaertner to sign a 99-year lease on a large plot of land in Nanae, on which he started an apple orchard, making Nanae the first place in Japan to grow apples.
+In the following year of 1869, the new Ezo government allowed a Prussian man named Richard Gaertner to sign a 99-year lease on a large plot of land in Nanae where he started an apple orchard, making Nanae the first place in Japan to grow apples.
 Unfortunately for Gaertner, his claim on the land wouldn’t last long.
 In the months that followed, the Imperial Meiji government sent reinforcements to Ezo, defeating the rebels in June of 1869 and reclaiming the island for Japan under the name of “Hokkaido”.
-Not recognizing the terms of Gaertner’s original lease, the Meiji government decided to compensate him monetarily in order to regain full control of the land.
-Gaertner’s legacy, however, remains; with a climate and soil perfectly suited towards the fruit, Nanae continues to produce some of Japan’s most highly-prized apples today.
+Declining to recognize the terms of Gaertner’s original lease, the Meiji government decided to compensate him monetarily in order to regain full control of the land.
+Gaertner’s legacy, however, remains: with a climate and soil perfectly suited towards the fruit, Nanae continues to produce many of Japan’s most highly-prized apples today.